Email: info@suzandy.co.uk

 Difference between laced and unlaced cord.

-The laced, on the right also twists in the opposite direction.
+The laced, on the right also twists in the opposite direction

 The original seating material on this rare Jørgen Bækmark chair is laced Danish cord, which is a tightly twisted 3ply paper cord of 4.5/5mm diameter.
-(Little picture on Left hand side above)

 Unable to obtain this I had to replace it with a specially made 4.5mm unlaced Danish cord.
 It is this cord that is most commonly found on the well known Danish chairs designed by Hans Wegner and still made by the Carl Hansen company and others.